Steps for Student Organization Recognition of Undergraduate & Joint Groups

-Student organization presidents are required to create a CollegiateLink account (if they do not already have one) to manage the recognition process for their organization.
-CollegiateLink allows officers to better manage membership lists, organization records, receive communication from OCA, etc. ONLY presidents are permitted to complete the recognition form.
+Student organization presidents are required to log-in to DragonLink to manage the recognition process for their organization.
+DragonLink allows officers to better manage rosters, organization records, receive communication from OCA, etc. ONLY presidents are permitted to complete the recognition form.

 The recognition process primarily consists of:

 r Complete the online student organization recognition form via DragonLink (Presidents ONLY!)

 - The “Register” button is located on your group’s DragonLink page

 - Submit a constitution/bylaws, containing all required elements, via the DragonLink registration form